 ¶The Son of God, who has eyes like a flame of fire and whose feet are as fine brass, says these things:

-27. and he will rule over them with an iron rod (like potters’ vessels, they shall be shattered), as I also received from my Father,
+27.and he will rule over them with an iron rod (like potters’ vessels, they will be shattered), as I also received from my Father,

 The Last Three Messages